Set Items Per Page: Convert Archives to HTML with GroupDocs.Viewer Java

 }

-Step 4: Configure Multi-Page Rendering Options
+Step 4: Configure Multi‑Page Options (embed resources HTML)

 HtmlViewOptions options = HtmlViewOptions.forEmbeddedResources(pageFilePathFormat);

-Step 5: Specify Items Per Page
+Step 5: Set Items Per Page (primary keyword in action)

 options.getArchiveOptions().setItemsPerPage(10); // Default is 16